A lot of single women are afraid of marriage because of the negative things they’ve heard about the institution.

 Once you cross over, the same God who helped you live a thriving single life will help you create a wonderful marriage.

-Here are 5 things I was afraid of before marriage!
+Here are 5 things I was afraid of before marriage (and how I overcome them!)

 I had been well-prepped but I was still worried about the whole idea of yielding my strong Choleric will to a husband.

-I also talk about it in my new book, which you can pick here.
+I also talk about submission in much detail in my new book, which you can pick here.

-2. Getting married to a man who doesn’t show affection
+2. Afraid of getting married to a man who doesn’t show affection

 I wanted to marry a strong, creative, romantic guy who wasn’t afraid to hold my hand, kiss me, hug me, wrestle (playfully!) and initiate all the lovin!